mxkuznetsov/biopython/README.md

 ####1/14 eod:
 was able to put all atoms into a list, then convert to numpy array. the arrays are subtracted from each other and saved in a matrix, which is then saved to a .csv. am trying to get headers on this.
 Next step would be to filter by atoms that are waters and potentially highlight distances between 2.5-3.6 A.

+####1/15 eod:
+x-axis headers with the name of the atom.
+The terminal will save each .pdb file in a file named after the pdb file.